Children's Miracle Network Hospitals kick off its Month of Miracles campaign

 LA CROSSE, Wis.
 (WXOW) - Despite the various obstacles the pandemic is continuing to bring, Children’s Miracle Network Hospitals, a Gundersen Medical Foundation service, is celebrating a Month of Miracles.

-The Month of Miracles campaign supports children with various medical needs.
-The campaign kicks of October 19, replacing is annual Radiothon.
+The Month of Miracles campaign supports children with various medical needs and their families.
+The campaign kicks off October 19 as a replacement for their annual Radiothon.
+It runs through November 13.

-Miracle Teams will be managing phone banks collecting donations from national and local partners.
-Miracle teams are also asking families to activate their social media to spread the message of Children Miracle Network Hospitals.
-Donations are accepted online.
+Miracle Teams will manage phone banks collecting donations from national and local partners.
+The teams are also asking families to use their social media to spread the message of Children Miracle Network Hospitals.
+Donations are also accepted online.

-Rena Cash, the Program Coordinator for CMN at Gundersen Health System, said donations would go towards so many needs for kids, like medical equipment, transportation services, and even overcoming barriers such as gas to and fro the hospital(s).
+Rena Cash, the Program Coordinator for CMNH at Gundersen Health System, said donations would go towards the many needs for kids, like medical equipment, transportation services, and even overcoming barriers such as gas to and from the hospital.

-One hundred percent of donations given stay local and go to support the 170 member children’s hospitals’ needs.
+All of the donations given stay local.
 Cash said donations do not go toward covering staff wages or overhead hospital costs.

 Next week, Cash said Gundersen Health System would host an online auction of child art made from their 2019 CMN Heroes.

-WXOW News 19 is a proud sponsor of the Children’s Miracle Network.
+WXOW News 19 is a proud sponsor of the Children’s Miracle Network Hospitals.